-The Eagle MLP Strategy Fund (the "Fund") aims to provide access to high current income and the total return opportunity associated with Master Limited Partnerships ("MLPs") through a diversified and actively managed portfolio of MLP and MLP-related securities.
+The Eagle MLP Strategy Fund (the "Fund") seeks total return from income and capital appreciation.
+The Fund aims to provide access to high current income and the total return opportunity associated with Master Limited Partnerships ("MLPs") through a diversified and actively managed portfolio of MLP and MLP-related securities.

 The Fund's strategy has a long-term investment approach focused on energy-related MLPs and primarily on energy infrastructure in the "midstream" transportation and storage segment of the energy supply chain.